Bill-Remy/Bikesharing-Challenge/README.md

 <img src="Starttime_by_Dayhour.png">

 The above visual presents the start time of trips by day of week and hour of the day.
+This graphic reinforces the prior visual showing the high usage or rush hours during the day.
+The rush hours only occur during the working week of Monday to Friday.
+Weekend days, Saturday and Sunday, the usage is spread more evenly through the day starting in late morning until late afternoon.
+We can also see that Wednesday usage is lighter than other week days whereas Thursday afternoon rush hour is the heaviest usage.